-Wildlife in the area abounds, including migratory waterfowl, Sitka black-tail deer and brown bears (learn more about bear safety).
+There is an abundance of wildlife in the area.
+This includes migratory waterfowl, Sitka black-tail deer, and brown bears (learn more about safety around bears).

 The cabin is located within the Chugach National Forest, but some of the land on Montegue Island is owned by the Chugach Alaska Corporation.
 If you would like to go to these lands, please contact the Cordova Ranger District at (907) 424-7661 for a detailed map of land ownership in the area.
 The cabin is reached by float plane or boat.
 The easiest access to the cabin is during high tide.